 Terminology about web technology can be tricky, because different people and/or organizations often use the same term to mean subtly or dramatically different things.

-The Web Portals we build are often focused on data from a single source, such as an existing Salesforce or FileMaker application.
-A Web Portal is also distinct from a comprehensive Web application where all the business logic is in the application domain.
+Our web portal design often focuses on data from a single source, such as an existing Salesforce or FileMaker application.
+These solutions are distinct from a comprehensive Web application where all the business logic is in the application domain.

 A Web Portal is typically not meant for the general public.
 Frequently, Web Portal users must be approved by the business before gaining access.
 Sometimes the main point is registration and approval.
 Other times, registration is only the first step, and the main point of the application is for authenticated users to look up information from and/or submit information to the business.
 Occasionally, a Web Portal might allow anonymous users to lookup information, but it even in these situations, it is generally specialized information of interest to the business’ specialized/expert customers.

 A Web Portal generally is tailored for the segment of the user constituency who is out in the field or made up of users from partner businesses.
 We find there is often a larger number of people in this “partner” or “external” constituency relative to the number of “back-office” or “internal” users.
 Generally speaking, the primary Web Portal user requirement is either about looking up some specific information (such as an authorized rep checking inventory levels) or submitting information (such as a field agent submitting inspection details).